aarossig/aarossig.net/src/about.md

-Once MES was feature complete, I turned my attention to a number of other business applications including Shipment Management System (SMS) to manage the shipping/reeiving dock and AssetTracker to track tool calibration on the production line.
+Once MES was feature complete, I turned my attention to a number of other business applications including Shipment Management System (SMS) to manage the shipping/receiving dock and AssetTracker to track tool calibration on the production line.<br>